nathan-the-coder/mince/README.md

 cp editor\vim\mc.vim %userprofile%\AppData\Local\nvim\syntax
 ```
-> for vim change the '~/.vim' to '%userprofile%\AppData\Local\vim'
+- for vim change the '~/.vim' to '%userprofile%\AppData\Local\vim'
-> P.S idk exactly the location of the user config of vim on Windows
+- P.S idk exactly the location of the user config of vim on Windows

 ### NEW
-> I am still trying to figure out how to implement
-> the incrementing and decrementing of a integer variable

-- It is now became a compiled language thanks to Cython.
-- Changed the syntax similar with the lua syntax
+- (new) implemented a way to increment and decrement a variable, P.S cannot still be use it on while loops

 ### Notes

-> for function there is no parameters,
-> simply because I can't code it,
-> I am only the one who code and implement
-> all of the code.

-- It is not a toy Language
+- It will not be a toy Language
 - It is not turing complete.
-- The development will continue
 - It doesn't have some complex functionalities
 that other 'popular' language have.